ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 to implement an important search algorithm, and how the worklist choice affects the algorithm.

+_This assignment draws ideas from an assignment by Prof Langlois and Alvarado, which in turn drew from a CSCI 151 lab assignment from Oberlin college._

 ## Writeup Quiz

-You must submit, by Monday midnight and _before asking for tutor help_, the following quiz about this writeup.
+You must submit, by Monday at 11:59pm and _before asking for tutor help_, the following quiz about this writeup.
 Read the whole writeup and do this quiz before starting to code.
 Submitting the quiz and getting at least half the questions right is worth 2% of your assignment grade.